epccs/Gravimetric/Manager/manager/PVandBattery.md

 ## Cmd 16 from a controller /w i2c-debug to enable battery manager

 Enable the battery manager.
 The first byte is a callback address (e.g., the slave address to use).
-The second byte is used as a command number to receive the battery manager state machine events that are sent to the application.
+The second byte is used as a routing number for the application to receive the battery manager state machine events.
 The last byte is used to enable = 1..255 / disable = 0 the battery manager.

 ```
 # I am using the bootload interface
 picocom -b 38400 /dev/ttyUSB0
 /1/iaddr 41
 {"address":"0x29"}
-/1/ibuff 16,49,0,1
+/1/ibuff 16,49,4,1
 {"txBuffer[3]":[{"data":"0x10"},{"data":"0x31"},{"data":"0x4"},{"data":"0x1"}]}
 /1/iread?
 4
 {"rxBuffer":[{"data":"0x10"},{"data":"0x31"},{"data":"0x4"},{"data":"0x1"}]}